FreshX-GmbH/melnor_decloudify/README.md

+# Warning

+This is code under development and not yet 100% functional.
+Starting with the next summer season i will hopefully finish it.
+If you have questions or want to discuss the protocol contact me at kai+melnor at freshx dot de.

 # Intro

 This replaces the wifiaquatimer.com cloud interface of the Melnor 4 channel Aqua Timer Smart (also known as Natrain)